 Sexual abuse that occurs within a family is especially damaging because it disrupts a child’s most important bonds and relationships.
 There are times when bringing a civil lawsuit against a family member is not possible, but in some cases, we can hold other negligent parties accountable.

-These are complex cases, so it is best to discuss yours with an attorney to learn how we may be able to help you.
+These are complex cases, so it is best to discuss yours with a sexual abuse and assault attorney to learn how we may be able to help you.
 At Soloff & Zervanos, P.C., we provide caring, experienced representation to victims of incest and sexual abuse.
 For over 25 years, we have helped child molestation and sexual abuse survivors recover compensation for physical and emotional injuries.
 Whether through a civil suit, victims’ compensation fund or other means, we fight for damages for medical care, counseling and lost wages.

 Are Babysitters Or Caretakers Liable?

 In some cases, sexual abuse committed by a family member could have been prevented if another family member or person supervising the child had taken action.
-If a caretaker or babysitter allows sexual abuse to happen, we may be able to make a claim against that party for negligence.
+If a caretaker or babysitter allows sexual abuse to happen, an attorney in Philadelphia may be able to make a claim against that party for negligence.

 Civil Suits In Cases Of Incest And Foster Care Sexual Abuse

-When sexual abuse occurs while a child is in foster care, there may be additional liable parties.
+When sexual abuse occurs while a child is in foster care, a lawyer in Philadelphia may identify additional liable parties.
 The government agency that operates the state’s foster care system may be negligent for failure to perform adequate background checks or failure to check on the child’s welfare.
 If abuse happened to you or your child, we can help you hold the New Jersey Department of Youth and Family Services or the Pennsylvania Department of Public Welfare liable.

 Get The Best Sexual Abuse Lawyer You Can Find

-To schedule a free consultation with one of our lawyers, please call Soloff & Zervanos, P.C., at 215-929-7216 or contact us online.
+To schedule a free consultation with one of our Philadelphia incest and foster care sexual abuse lawyers, please call Soloff & Zervanos, P.C.